 The labor force participation rate is the percent of the population ages 15 and older that is economically active.
 That includes the employed and the unemployed individuals.
-The global economy explained in our brief and easy guide to the world economy.
-Labor force participation rankings around the world.
-Create and download charts for India Labor force participation and other indicators with the country comparator.

-World Bank definition: Labor force participation rate is the proportion of the population ages 15 and older that is economically active: all people who supply labor for the production of goods and services during a specified period.
+Definition: Labor force participation rate is the proportion of the population ages 15 and older that is economically active: all people who supply labor for the production of goods and services during a specified period.